 Being in the marketing industry, people have beliefs about marketing.
 Some people believe it's a really powerful tool to reach new audiences.
 Other people believe that marketing is all about gimmicks and forcing people to buy products that they don't need.

 Both of those belief systems are true because they are beliefs, but one allows somebody to step in and engage with you, another will push somebody away.
-And honestly, I shouldn't even try to attract or do work with people who don't believe that marketing is helpful because they don't even understand my message.
+Honestly, I shouldn't even try to attract or do work with people who don't believe that marketing is helpful because they don't even understand my message.

-When we take time to empathize with our audience, we take time to really understand where they are, it allows us to set ourselves up for long term sustainability because we're targeting the right people.
+When we take time to empathize with our audience, we take time to really understand where they are, it allows us to set ourselves up for long-term sustainability because we're targeting the right people.